 Played by Jack Bruce, Bill Wyman, and John Entwistle as well as a host of other famous bass players, the Gibson SG Standard Bass guitar is a classic, hard rocking bass guitar that makes our best expensive bass guitars list with ease.

 We love this bass as it features two humbucking pickups; a Rhythm SG bass in the neck and a Lead SG bass in the bridge.
 You can blend or isolate these pickups via the 2 x volume pots and adjust the overall tone thanks to the single master tone pot making it simple to use but effective.

 The Mahogany body is warm and resonant and the classic SG body shape is comfortable to play whether you’re stood up or sat down jamming.

 Any best high-end bass guitar blog would be incomplete without the Rickenbacker 4003 bass.
-This iconic instrument has been seen in the hands of world class bass players from all genres including Paul McCartney, Lemmy from Motorhead and Geezer Butler from Black Sabbath.
+This iconic instrument has been seen in the hands of world-class bass players from all genres including Paul McCartney, Lemmy from Motorhead and Geezer Butler from Black Sabbath.

 One of the key sonic features can be found in the louder bridge pickup.
 This offers a throaty bark that really stands out.
 The neck pickup provides the punch and warmth you need for those big chorus runs and the pickup selector lets you use them independently or in unison.

 Another key feature is the dual output jacks.
 This feature lets you send the pickups to separate amps independently of each other.
 This means you can send the clean tones of the neck pickup to a standard bass amp and the bridge to a distorted amplifier for a massive sound.

-Finally, the classic thin Rickenbacker neck is comfortable to play, but be warned – once you play one of these you probably won’t want to put it down.
+Finally, the classic thin Rickenbacker neck is comfortable to play but be warned: once you play one of these you probably won’t want to put it down.

 We love the Sandberg California Bass guitars here at PMT as they are premium grade bass guitars put together by hand by the luthiers in the Sandberg factory, Germany.
 Furthermore, these are custom made, and it’s rare that you ever get two of the same finish options.

-The familiar style J shape has been loaded with a set of Delano single coil and humbucker pickups for tonal variety.
-These offer a combination of Jazz style sounds (single coil) and Stingray style (humbucker) sounds which is perfect for when you want to switch between growling fat tones and smooth, punchy articulation.
+The familiar style J shape has been loaded with a set of Delano single-coil and humbucker pickups for tonal variety.
+These offer a combination of Jazz style sounds (single coil) and Stingray style (humbucker) sounds, which is perfect for when you want to switch between growling fat tones and smooth, punchy articulation.

 You can also choose a passive or active path via the push/pull volume control and blend the pickups thanks to a Balance control.
 These are bass guitars designed for performers who demand more from their sound and we highly recommend trying them out.

 The Sandberg bass guitar range can be completely customised.
 Contact us today to create your very own Sandberg Bass guitar.
 Shop all Sandberg bass guitars HERE.

-G&L CLF L1000 Bass Guitar
+8. G&L CLF L1000 BASS GUITAR

 The G&L brand was co-created by Leo Fender and George Fullerton, offering a way for Leo to perfect his craft and create the musical instruments he always wanted to.

 You can read more about the G&L brand here, but we simply recommend picking one up and trying them out.
 We love these bass guitars and think they’re some of the best high-end bass guitars available today as they feature a refined design for the modern musician.

 The G&L CLF L1000 Bass Guitar in particular features a Magnetic Field Design humbucker which provides a louder output but overall quieter experience – no horrible noise creeping in!